 The Company's digital assets staked are exposed to market risk, liquidity risk, lockup duration risk, loss or theft of assets and return duration risk.
-The Company limits these risks by placing its digital assets staked with open term durations without lockups as a standard for all staking arrangements.
 The Company also places allocation limits by counterparty and only deals with high credit quality financial institutions that are believed to have sufficient capital to meet their obligations as they come due and on which the Company has performed internal due diligence procedures.
 The Company's due diligence procedures may include, but are not limited to, review of the financial position of the counterparty, review of the internal control practices and procedures of the counterparty, review of market information, and monitoring the Company's risk exposure thresholds.
-As of March 31, 2024 and December 31, 2023, the Company does not expect a material loss on any of its digital assets staked.
+As of June 30, 2024 and December 31, 2023, the Company does not expect a material loss on any of its digital assets staked.
 While the Company intends to only transact with counterparties that it believes to meets the Company staking policy criteria, there can be no assurance that a counterparty will not default and that the Company will not sustain a material loss on a transaction as a result.